jdittrich/userNeedResearchBook/text/allURBook.md

-> For one group I used the title »Arranging«, since arranging and aligning objects, lines and text to a predefined grid or to each other was a task that occured frequently.
+> For one group I used the title »Arranging«, since arranging and aligning objects, lines and text to a predefined grid or to each other was a task that occurred frequently.
 But the title  »Arranging« just names a commonality.
 To make clear that the group is about a user activity and to state the theme as an insight,  I renamed »Arranging« to »Arranging objects is an important activity«

-> I had a group titled »repetitive and manually«.
+> One group was named »repetitive and manually«.
 This could be easily stated as an insight: »repetitive and ›do-it-manually‹ tasks are tedious«.
 By just adding the users view (»are tedious«) the title became an insight which is a useful principle for design.